Would you like to take an active part in the running of the Folk Camps Society?

 The UK government has created this useful guidance for charity trustees: “The essential trustee: what you need to know, what you need to do”.
 This also includes additional eligibility criteria.

-If you think that you would be prepared to take on this commitment, then please return the Nomination Form to the office by 12 October.
+If you think that you would be prepared to take on this commitment, then please return the Nomination Form to the office by the deadline.
 If you have any questions, please contact the office on 0208 12321 36.
 Or ask another member of Council about what they do.

 Download, print off and return this PDF form to stand for election to join Council.

 See more about Running Folk Camps.